qonto/prometheus-rds-exporter/README.md

 1. Install package

-    Prometheus RDS exporter will be automatically started as service.
+    Prometheus RDS exporter will be automatically started as a service.

     ```bash
     dpkg -i ${PACKAGE_NAME}